PEDSnet/Subspecialty_Analysis/README.md

 ## Structure
 following the PEDSnet "standard framework" structure, the code is divided into various folders including:
-* Code: contains the files that create local database tables from the larger PEDSnet database
+* **code**: contains the files that create local database tables from the larger PEDSnet database
-* Specs: contains the CSV files that define codes used to search for relevant terms such as provider and care site specialties
+* **specs**: contains the CSV files that define codes used to search for relevant terms such as provider and care site specialties
-* Site: used to customize the standard framework implementation for a specific project
+* **site**: used to customize the standard framework implementation for a specific project
-*
+* **reporting**: contains the R Markdown (.Rmd) folder used to create the PDF report, and the PDF report once created.

+The code structure is idiosyncratic to the PEDSnet implementation of the OHDSI standard.
+If you are not using it, the essential code for creating the database tables that the .Rmd expects to see is in code/driver.R, with the specifications in the specs folder.

+The primary author Mitchell Maltenfort, PhD, can be contacted at maltenform@chop.edu.
+Further information is available at  [Google Scholar](https://scholar.google.com/citations?user=VM8Bq0sAAAAJ&hl=en)